How to Disable FRP Lock Before or After a Factory Reset

 According to Google’s Android security documentation, FRP triggers on any reset performed without first removing the linked Google account.
 After reset, the device asks for the email and password of the account that was last synced before the reset.
 Without that information, the device stays locked at the setup screen.

-In our testing on a Samsung Galaxy A54 running Android 13, FRP locked the device within 30 seconds of completing a factory reset — the Google account screen appeared before we could reach the home screen.
+In our testing on a Samsung Galaxy A54 running Android 13, we found that FRP locked the device almost immediately after completing a factory reset.
+The Google account screen appeared before we could reach the home screen, and no menu, recovery option, or developer setting could push past it without valid Google credentials for the account that had been signed in before the wipe.

 FRP activates when: